 Whenever I’m watching a sporting event, there are usually several shots from the air—for example, the baseball field from above or the domed arena where the football game is being held, or the massive parking lot around a stadium.

-You can combine the popular look of projecting things on buildings and surfaces without the projectors because it’s all added digitally; people at the event wouldn’t be aware of it.
+You can have the popular look of projecting things on buildings and surfaces without the projectors because it’s all added digitally; people at the event wouldn’t even be aware of it.
 The borders of things would be digitally marked and those vectors tracked as the camera moves so that the areas remain defined.

 Aerial photography at sporting events seems like a good entry point, as individual people in crowds or cars in parking lots are not easily recognizable from the air, so you wouldn’t really be removing interesting imagery.
 Other applications readily come to mind.

 Potential Clients: MLB, NFL, NBA, FOX, CBS, NBC, ABC, ESPN